Saddleback Plumbing Heating & Air Blog: Posts Tagged ‘Mission Viejo’

 Monday, July 25th, 2016

 If you’re looking for a new air conditioning system this summer, there are a great many different systems to choose from.
+Mini splits, a type of ductless air conditioning system, offer excellent zoning capabilities and energy efficiency, making them a popular choice for homes without existing ductwork.
 No one system is objectively “better” than all the other systems.
-Rather, each has its own strengths and weaknesses that cater to a different set of needs.
+Rather, each has its own strengths and weaknesses that cater to a different set of heating and cooling needs.
+It’s important to select the right ac unit for your home’s needs, whether you’re considering ductless or central options.
 All of these different pros and cons can be overwhelming if you don’t know what to look for.
-Fortunately, we’ve compiled a short list of pros and cons on some of the more popular air conditioning systems.

 Continue Reading